Running a Provar CI Task in Azure DevOps Pipelines

 Azure DevOps Pipelines

 Follow the steps below to set up your Azure DevOps Pipelines.
 You may want to create separate pipelines for different environments.
-You can also parameterize the pipeline to control the different environments and VCS branches you want to run tests from.
+You can also parameterize the pipeline to control the different environments and VCS branches from which you want to run tests.

 Step 1: Create a new project.
 Complete the details as per your specific requirements.